Hensol Castle: Early history

 The Hensol estate dates from at least 1419.
 It was owned by the Jenkins family in the seventeenth century, and the house was said to have been built by David Jenkins' great-grandfather, David Tew.

 The famous judge David Jenkins (1582–1663), the son of "Jenkin Richard of Hensol in the parish of Pendeulwyn" was born at Hensol.
 He was described in old documents as "Counsellor at Law, and one of the judges of the Western Circuit in the reign of King Charles I".
 Judge Jenkins was a man of great force of character and some eccentricity, named "Heart of Oak" and "Pillar of the Law".
-Being a staunch royalist, he took an active part against the Parliamentarians, during the Civil War, condemning several to death for activities deemed treasonable.
+Being a staunch royalist, he took an active part against the Parliamentarians, during the English Civil War, condemning several to death for activities deemed treasonable.
 He was captured at either Hereford or Oxford in 1645 and sent to the Tower of London.
 On 21 February 1648 he was brought before the House of Commons but refused to kneel at the bar.
 He was therefore fined £1,000 (equivalent to about £100,000 at 2009 values) for his contempt.
 He was impeached for high treason, and when an act was passed for his trial, he met it with a declaration that he would “die with the Bible under one arm and Magna Carta under the other”.
 After the restoration of the monarchy under King Charles II, he was liberated in 1656 and returned to his estate in Glamorgan where he subsequently died and was buried at Cowbridge.
 His wife, Cecil, was daughter of Sir Thomas Aubrey, of Llantrithyd.

 The 1670 Hearth Tax return shows that the Hensol mansion of that time possessed 18 hearths.
 Judge Jenkins’ son, David Jenkins was described as being “of Hensol” when he was High Sheriff of Glamorgan in 1685.
 This David Jenkins married Mary, daughter of Edward Pritchard of Llancaiach Fawr.
 They had a son, Richard, and a daughter, Cecil, who married Charles Mathew of Castell Mynach.
 They in turn had a daughter, Cecil.

 An annual assembly of the bards was for many years held under the auspices of the Jenkins family in the adjoining parish of Ystrad Owen, until the death of Richard Jenkins who was a warm admirer of Welsh poetry and music, and a good performer on the harp.